 - It doesn’t actually matter which side you sit – Beforehand, we read that choosing a seat on the left hand side of the plane but from our flight, there was nothing visible on approach.
 We heard from a local that pilots used to be allowed to fly directly over the island before turning southeast towards the airport but because of complaints, they no longer do it.
 The plane now comes in directly northwest on the runway.
 Departure from the island is southeast where those on the left might have a bit of a view Ahu Tongariki.

-- Stay awhile – Many itineraries will point you the direction of staying 2-3 days, but having done our own 9 day itinerary of Easter Island (coming soon), we'd say 6-9 days allows you to thoroughly see the best of Rapa Nui.
+- Stay awhile – Many itineraries will point you the direction of staying 2-3 days, but having done our own 9 day itinerary of Easter Island, we’d say 6-9 days allows you to thoroughly see the best of Rapa Nui.

 - Buy your national park pass online – You can buy them online.
 There’s $2,500 CLP (Chilean peso) service fee that’s added on top and the foreigner price comes out to $74,500 CLP.
 At the office in town, tickets come out to $76,000 CLP and you can only pay via credit card.
 With that in mind, you might as well buy them online.
 The advantage of buying them in person is that it gives you some flexibility if plans change.
 With the pass, you won’t have to pay additional entrance fees.

 - Prepare for limited to no internet – Whether it’s a SIM card or wifi at the hotel, the internet is painfully slow on Easter Island.
 Streaming video is near impossible so download as much as you can offline before you leave Santiago.